• Skip to primary navigation

 • Add the chopped mushroom stems and the ham and continue to fry on a very low heat, stirring continuously, until the onions are soft and the juice from the mushrooms has evaporated.

-• Spoon the filling into the mushrooms, making sure that each mushroom gets a share of the garlic butter that is in the filling (image 2 above).
+• Spoon the filling into the mushrooms, ensuring each mushroom gets a share of the garlic butter that is in the filling (image 2 above).

 Top with cheese